Music sequencer: Music workstations

-While there were earlier microprocessor-based sequencers for digital polyphonic synthesizers, their early products tended to prefer the newer internal digital buses than the old-style analogue CV/Gate interface once used on their prototype system.
-Then in the early-1980s, they also re-recognized the needs of CV/Gate interface, and supported it along with MIDI as options.
+While there were earlier microprocessor-based sequencers for digital polyphonic synthesizers, their early products tended to prefer the newer internal digital buses than the old-style analogue CV/gate interface once used on their prototype system.
+Then in the early-1980s, they also re-recognized the needs of CV/gate interface, and supported it along with MIDI as options.

+In Japan

+Yamaha's GS-1, their first FM digital synthesizer, was released in 1980.

 MIDI sequencers

 In June 1981, Roland Corporation founder Ikutaro Kakehashi proposed the concept of standardization between different manufacturers' instruments as well as computers, to Oberheim Electronics founder Tom Oberheim and Sequential Circuits president Dave Smith.
 In October 1981, Kakehashi, Oberheim and Smith discussed the concept with representatives from Yamaha, Korg and Kawai.
 In 1983, the MIDI standard was unveiled by Kakehashi and Smith.
 The first MIDI sequencer was the Roland MSQ-700, released in 1983.

 It was not until the advent of MIDI that general-purpose computers started to play a role as sequencers.
 Following the widespread adoption of MIDI, computer-based MIDI sequencers were developed.
-MIDI-to-CV/Gate converters were then used to enable analogue synthesizers to be controlled by a MIDI sequencer.
+MIDI-to-CV/gate converters were then used to enable analogue synthesizers to be controlled by a MIDI sequencer.
 Since its introduction, MIDI has remained the musical instrument industry standard interface through to the present day.